zkazy/Unanda/README.md

 > Becuase of its population and size, there a lot of warriors ready to defend for Unanda.

 ***Unique Unit: Riverside Archer** (Replaces Archer)*
 > Coupled with the Riverside Warrior, they combine to make a formidable force that dominated the early Bronze Age world.

-## Roadmap

-- Unique religion (if the G&K update was released).

 If you have any concerns feel free to contact me on Discord (Cavenir#6636), or you could reach out using the links provided on [my website](https://secession-cycles.carrd.co/).
 Thank you.